ryanknauer/CPSC448/YoutubeExtension/Markov.md

 I've found it very difficult testing different weights for 2 reasons.

-1. The nuetral expression is very overpowering.
+1. The neutral expression is very overpowering.
 This would likely need to be treated with a different set of rules compared to other emotions.
 2. Due to performance issues not every frame is being captured.
 This will provide vastly different results depending on the computer and video.

 #### Next Steps